SoPets/CCDS-SEP-Project-Updates/README.md

   <br/>

-  SoPets is reimagining how we connect by gamifying real world social interactions via cute one-of-a-kind digital pets.
+  SoPets is reimagining how we connect with each other by gamifying real world social interactions via cute one-of-a-kind digital pet companions.

   <small>
     <a href="https://sopetsnft.com/">Website</a> •